 - Child safety straps are a must.
 This will prevent the child from slipping down.

 - Never allow a child to stand on a chair.

 - Never place a chair near the counter or table as the child can push hard enough against these surfaces and tip the chair over.

-- Never leave a young child alone in the chair.
+- Never leave a young child alone in a chair.

 Rule 7.
 Watch Your Kid When They Move in a Baby Walker

 Baby walkers rank high on the list of must-have baby products, but this baby walker could turn out to be a significant cause of injury.
-Every year, thousands of small babies are taken to hospitals due to damages caused by baby walkers.
+Every year, thousands of small babies are taken to hospitals due to damage caused by baby walkers.
 Thus, as a parent, you must prepare safety rules at home for kids, wherein you must include safety measures for baby walkers.

 Also, the safety tips below can help:

-- If you have open stairs, try not to use a baby walker, as your kid can roll down the stairs in a blink of an eye
+- If you have stairs open, try not to use a baby walker, as your kid can roll down the stairs in the blink of an eye

-- If your kid can stand, using baby walkers could be dangerous.
+- If your kid can stand it, using baby walkers could be dangerous.
 This gives your kid access to stand on a baby walker and reach hazardous objects which you cautiously kept on a high away from your kid.

 - You must ensure that you have full control of the baby walker as out of sight could lead to out of mind, and your kid can fall into a pool, pit, or rocks surrounding your house.